 Section 508 Compliance Testing: Options & Strategies

-If your agency receives federal funding — or if you’re looking to work with federal agencies — you need to have a Section 508 compliance strategy in place.
-Under Section 508 of the Rehabilitation Act, organizations that receive federal funding must provide accessible information and communication technology (ICT) to individuals with disabilities.
-This includes content on websites, software, electronic documents (e.g. Word documents or PDFs), and mobile apps.
+Under Section 508 of the Rehabilitation Act, organizations that receive federal funding — or businesses that contract with them — must provide accessible information and communication technology (ICT) to individuals with disabilities.
+This includes content on websites, software, electronic documents (e.g., Word documents or PDFs), and mobile apps.
 The requirement also extends to contractors or vendors working with federal agencies.

-Because Section 508 includes such a broad range of entities, it’s critical to understand the requirements included in the act as well as create and implement compliance measures.
-Below, we’ll outline key factors to consider when building a strategy for Section 508 compliance — and discuss the role technology plays in helping you find and fix accessibility issues.
+Below, we’ll outline key factors to consider when building a strategy for Section 508 compliance, including the need for hybrid testing and expert legal support.
+We’ll also discuss the role technology plays in helping you detect and fix accessibility issues.

 What is Section 508?